Aka Personal Plans for Self-Improvement and Continuous Learning

 What to Include in Your Plan

-The four required components of Personal Plans are to:
+The three required components of Personal Plans are to:

-- Identify where you are, in terms of the learning outcomes specified in NYS State Standards for Personal Plans.
+- Identify where you are, in terms of the learning outcomes specified in NYS State Standards.
 For example, you may have considerable knowledge and skills in some dimensions of leadership (e.g., mentoring, supervising and evaluating teaching), but limited or no experience in others (e.g., developing and managing a budget).
 Similarly, you may be familiar with comprehensive planning for your school, yet have no such awareness at the district level.
 Self-assessments must identify both strengths and areas for growth (weaknesses).

-- Compose integrative essays that concisely summarize your critical self-assessment.
+- Compose an integrative essay that concisely summarizes your critical self-assessment.
 When applicable, relate your current appraisal to the analyses and plans developed earlier in your CAS program of study.

 BACK TO TOP